dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/user_stories/log_in_with_third_party/README.md

 ## Description

     As a site user
-    I want to be able to login using a third-party authentication provider
+    I want to be able to log in using a third-party authentication provider

 ## Acceptance criteria